-Source NEHTA Permissible Values Not asked No information about past procedures is available because the patient was not asked or not able to be asked None known No information about past procedures is known None supplied No information about past procedures is supplied No significant medical history No significant medical history of any undertaken procedures No significant surgical history No significant surgical history of any undertaken procedures No relevant medical history No relevant medical history of any undertaken procedures No relevant surgical history No relevant surgical history of any undertaken procedures No significant past history No significant past history of any undertaken procedures No relevant past history No relevant past history of any undertaken procedures Please see Appendix A, Known Is ssues
+Source NEHTA Permissible Values Not asked No information about past procedures is available because the patient was not asked or not able to be asked.
+None known No information about past procedures is known.
+None supplied No information about past procedures is supplied.
+Please see Appendix A, Known Issues